As an Amazon Associate we earn from qualifying purchases.

 These papayas are the bigger of the two main types growing well past 12 inches in length and weighing over 3 pounds.
 They are cylindrical in shape with a slight taper on the stem side.
 Color wise, these papayas are sold with green yellow to yellow colored skin.

-In San Diego where we live, they are by far the most popular and prominent variety sold in our stores.
-In the rest of the country you should see a more normal split between Mexican and Hawaiian varietals.
+In San Diego where we live, they are by far the most popular and prominent variety sold in my stores.
+In the rest of the country, you should see a more normal split between Mexican and Hawaiian varietals.